stevenjmesser/visitmy.website/_posts/2023-09-08-the-treading-water.md

 ## Asking for estimates

 Asking for estimations of when a project might be complete feels grubby.
 It shouldn‘t have to, but no one likes it.
-Heck, when someone asks me for estimations, I know it could be useful but it still feels...off.
+Heck, when someone asks me for estimations, I know it could be useful but it still feels…off.

 My approach usually is to explain how it‘s a useful exercise and how the estimation will be used, but I didn‘t do that a couple of weeks ago.
 I got uncomfortable and skipped over it, just saying I needed an estimate of when the project might finish, and it irked a colleague.
 Calling that out as a mistake I made, because there is value in estimation.